felgueres/widgets_client/README.md

 ### Features

 - Simple input to submit queries
-- Depending on the type of the query, shows the appropriate widget on submission with the answer
+- Shows appropriate widget on submission with the answer
-- Widgets for Weather, calculator, and current time
+- Supports widgets: weather, calculator, and current time

 ### Implementation

+- User submits query
+- Runs LLM classifier to determine if and which widget to use
+- Runs LLM to extract arguments for function
+- Evaluates
+- Returns answer

 ![flow](./public/assets/flow.png)

+### Widgets

 **Weather widget**: Shows current weather for requested location or in user’s locale if none specified.